sns3/sns3-satellite/README.md

 # Installation Manual

-SNS-3 is built as an extension module to the [NS-3](https://www.nsnam.org/) network simulator; so their [installation instructions](https://www.nsnam.org/docs/release/3.36/tutorial/html/getting-started.html) apply, particularly concerning the dependencies.
+SNS-3 is built as an extension module to the [NS-3](https://www.nsnam.org/) network simulator; so their [installation instructions](https://www.nsnam.org/docs/release/3.37/tutorial/html/getting-started.html) apply, particularly concerning the dependencies.
 They are repeated here for convenience and proper integration of SNS-3.

+This revision of SNS-3 is compatible with NS-3.37.

 There are 2 methods to download and build (S)NS-3: